PHP Classes

 In this article we will take a look into understanding scalability which is the ability for our web applications to handle increasing work loads.
 What are some of the issues we will face and options available to manage them.

 I will be using the WAPT Pro tool provided by SoftLogica for web application performance testing to simulate real world visitors and record performance data, known as load testing.
-The fully functional commercial tool can be downloaded and evaluated free for 30 days, however you will be limited to 20 virtual users instead of 2,000 available in the fully registered product.
+The fully functional commercial tool can be used as a free trial for 30 days, however you will be limited to 20 virtual users instead of 2,000 available in the fully registered product.
+It has capacity to test up to 10,000 virtual users with the x64 Load Engine.

 Bottlenecks